apsknight/blog/_posts/2017-06-25-Setting up Competitive Programming Environment.markdown

 Some useful things that may save your life during your proramming journey.

 ### Code Hosting
-Suppose you stucked in an infinite loop or segmentation fault while solving a problem and you realized that your friend may help in this case.
+Suppose you stucked in an infinite loop or segmentation fault while solving a problem and you realize that your friend may help in this case.
 In this case sending your code to your friend on FB Messanger/Whatsapp/Hike or Emailing the code is not certainly a good idea.
-Here comes the sites such as pastebin, ideone which may help you by hosting the code on their servers and you can share just a tiny URL to your friend.
+Here comes the sites such as pastebin, ideone which may help you by hosting the code on their server and you can share just a tiny URL to your friend.

 There are quite a few such services available on Internet.
 Following are some of them: